-How to Build an Investor Database for Your Pitch
+How to Build an Investor Database for Your Pitch?

 Raising money as a founder requires a lot of research and preparation.
 You have to create a pitch deck, diligently research and prepare data, and determine your valuation.
 And once all of that is complete, it's time to reach out to potential investors to start pitching.
 But how do you know where to start?